 Panasonic G1 versus Panasonic G3

 The Panasonic Lumix DMC-G1 and the Panasonic Lumix DMC-G3 are two digital cameras that were revealed to the public, respectively, in September 2008 and May 2011.
 Both the G1 and the G3 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The G1 has a resolution of 12 megapixel, whereas the G3 provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Panasonic G1 and the Panasonic G3 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G1 – represents 100 percent across all the size and weight measures).